How to Develop a Store Using Magento PWA Studio (Updated for 2024)

 2. Creating Ultimate UX/UI for a Flawless Magento 2 PWA

-Because has to offer amazing navigation, it’s quite self-explanatory that the app’s UX and UI have to be given much consideration.
+Because progressive web application has to offer amazing navigation, it’s quite self-explanatory that the app’s UX and UI have to be given much consideration.

 To say the least, if you’re migrating a website to Magento 2, your old design is a no-go.
 And even if you have worked on optimizing your mobile design, it’ll still most likely need some additional improvement because of the high UX/UI standards for PWA creation.